AaronVikta/palimeal/readme.md

 	This project is licensed under the ISC License

 ##	Acknowledgments
-[I wish to acknowledge my friends and family for their encourgements and for always beliving in me]
+[I wish to acknowledge my friends and family for their encourgements and for always believing in me]